Program No Longer Available

 Managing Brokers can choose to be a self-sponsored licensee.
 (So, any individual seeking to practice real estate brokerage as a sole proprietor sponsoring his or her own license must obtain the managing broker license.)
 Also, Managing Brokers may sponsor other licensees (Leasing Agents, Brokers, and Managing Brokers).

-Individuals are required to have first held a real estate broker license (or equivalent) for two of the past three years before applying for a managing broker license.
+Individuals are required to have first held an active real estate broker license (or equivalent) for two consecutive years of the past three years before applying for a managing broker license.

 What do I need to do to upgrade my Broker license to Managing Broker license?

 To apply for a Managing Broker license, you are first required to hold an active broker license (or equivalent) for two consecutive years of the past three years.